hillaryychan/COMP3311/notes/02_Data-Modelling.md

 **Types**: `integer`, `float`, `char(n)`, `varchar(n)`, `date`, etc.
 **Operators**: `=`, `<>`, `<`, `<=`, `>`, `>=`, `AND`, `OR`, `NOT`, etc.

-Note: using double quotes `"` lets you make terms case-sensitive and name identifiers after reserved words.

 Sample SQL file representing multiple ways to define a schema:

 ``` sql